Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 - Avocado oil spray: This neutral-tasting oil has a high smoke point, making it ideal for baking.

 - Haas avocado: This variety is creamier and tastier than other varieties.
 I highly recommend it.
-Try to pick an avocado that's just ripe for this recipe.
-Not hard, but also not very soft.
+For this recipe, try to pick an avocado that's just ripe - not hard but also not very soft.
 You want it to retain its shape while baking.

-- Almond meal: It's OK to use blanched almond flour if that's all you have.
+- Almond meal: I like the coarse texture of almond meal, but it's OK to use blanched almond flour if that's all you have.
 And if you don't mind the carbs/gluten, you can use breadcrumbs.

-- To season: Kosher salt, garlic granules, and chili powder.
+- To season: Kosher salt, garlic powder (or granules), and chili powder.

 - Egg: I use one large egg.